Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 5. Crochet Sea Animals

 This pattern set from Ravelry includes a collection of sea animals that work well together as a group.
-It is one of the most versatile free crochet ocean toys patterns because you can mix and match different creatures to create your own personalized ocean set.
+It is one of the most versatile designs in this roundup because you can mix and match different creatures to create your own personalized ocean set.
 Each animal in the set uses the same basic body construction, so once you learn one, you can easily make them all.
 Check out our guide to crocheting in the round if you need a refresher on the foundation technique.

 Get the Free Sea Animals Set on Ravelry